Latvian Prime Minister Krisjanis Karins set to benefit from hardline stance on Ukraine war

 The government has subsidised the tariffs of poorer Latvians and given them direct financial help to pay their energy bills.

-Ordinary Latvians approached by bne IntellIiNews insisted the cost of living crisis was the most important things on their mind.
+Ordinary Latvians approached by bne IntellIiNews insisted that the cost of living crisis was the most important things on their mind.

 “Who cares and who ever cared about the Soviet monuments?
 Ninety percent of the Latvians are very burdened by only one thing – the prices.
 Some just feel cornered by them.
-It is the excruciatingly cost of living that is on the lips of everyone here – regardless of nationality, origin, political sympathies and so on,” says Karina, a state employee.
+It is the excruciating cost of living that is on the lips of everyone here – regardless of nationality, origin, political sympathies and so on,” says Karina, a state employee.

-Inflation was a staggering 21.5% in August.
-Inflation is expected to remain high until the end of the year, when the country is set to enter recession.
+Inflation was a staggering 21.5% in August and is expected to remain high until the end of the year, when the country is set to enter recession.

 An array of parties

-An array of Latvian political parties – at least eight of them – currently have a realistic chance of passing the 5% threshold to win seats in the next Saeima, Latvia's parliament, according to the latest polling data by the SKDS pollster released last weekend.
+An array of Latvian political parties – at least eight of them – currently have a realistic chance of passing the 5% threshold to win seats in the next Saeima, Latvia's parliament, according to the latest polling data from the SKDS pollster released last weekend.

 “It seems that the new Saeima will consist of a slew of political parties.
 I am sure no party can expect more than 15 mandates in the new parliament,” Bukovskis said.
 The Saiema has 100 seats.